 Recently, the Canadian chequing account market has been captured by the Simplii bank accounts.
 Simplii is one of the few exclusive online banks operating in Canada.
 They have a great and diverse set of accounts with premium features that have the potential to replace your current brick-and-mortar bank account.

 CIBC owns Simplii Financial, and CIBC offers the banking products and services of Simplii.
-The best chequing account of CIBC is their no-fee chequing account that comes with several benefits.
+The best chequing account of CIBC is their no-fee chequing account, which comes with several benefits.
 As the name suggests, the no-fee chequing account comes with zero monthly fees.
 In addition, it offers high interest on basic savings, free unlimited transactions, free chequebooks, among several others.
 In addition, Simplii Financial No Fee Chequing Account users can withdraw their money using CIBC ATMs across Canada for free.

 With a Simplii Financial no-fee chequing account, you will be getting these features: